JaclynMM/olympic_results/README.txt

 In this project I wanted to compare all the Olympic Medal Winners (total).
 I wanted to find out the differences in gender between multiple medal winners.
 How many men won more than one medal in each sport or vice versa.
+The dropdown button will allow you to compare these results between years (added due to the face that women were not immediately added to all sports and were still being slowly added to some up until 2013).

 Installs Needed: